Our Current Research

 Infrared HgTe Nanocrystals

-Our research group is at the forefront of developing infrared photodetectors based on HgTe quantum dots.
-We are exploring new ways to synthesize these quantum dots and better control their shape, size, and ligand composition, aiming to improve their morphological and spectral properties to meet the strict requirements of infrared optoelectronics.
+Our research group is at the forefront of developing infrared optoelectronic devices based on HgTe nanocrystals.
+We are exploring new ways to synthesize these nanocrystals with varaible dimensionality (e.g., quantum dots and nanorods) while controlling their size, crystal phase, and ligand composition.
+We further demonstrate their strong potential in infrared photodetectors and LEDs.

 Read our recent works on HgTe: